oatlog/oatlog/doc/extended_abstract/main.typ

 and algorithms that perform in practice on some types of e-graphs @fastextract.

 == E-graphs as relational databases <conceptual_background_relational>

-#NOTE[The introduction of recursive e-matching is not actually written yet]

 Recursive e-matching as introduced in the previous section could be implemented as in
 @listing_recursive_ematching.